VAibhav1031/Real_Time_Translation/README.md

 * Sufficient for low-volume, one-to-one chat
 * Easier to reason about and debug

-### No Authentication

-* Out of scope for the assignment
-* Focus was kept on translation, logging, and summarization
-* Roles are explicit per session

 ### One Room = One Doctor + One Patient